alexhyi/Unconditional_Diffusion/README.md

 ## Goal

 I've already mapped the conceptual landscape of visual generative AI (autoencoders → VAEs → U-Nets → DDPMs → transformers → DiTs → video).
-This repo is about going from *"I followed the paper"* to *"I can re-derive it from a blank page and make it converge in code."*
+This repo is about going from *"I followed the paper"* to *"I can re-derive it from a blank page and make it converge in code"*, focusing at load-bearing points decribed below.

-The focus is depth at the load-bearing points, working toward my real interest: **controllable, human-in-the-loop generation** — keeping the artist's intent while the model does the laborious work.
+My real interest: **controllable, human-in-the-loop generation** — keeping the artist's intent while the model does the laborious work.

-**Keystone idea:** noise-prediction (ε), score (∇ log p), clean-data (x₀), and velocity (v) prediction are the same model under reparameterization.
-Owning that equivalence is owning DDPM.

-## How I'm working

-Two modes for every topic:
-- **Derive** — work it out by hand in a derivations notebook.
-No "it can be shown."
-- **Build** — implement the smallest version that proves it works.

-The loop: intuition → derive → code → read the original paper.
-One concept at a time.
-Math lets you fool yourself; code doesn't.

 ## Roadmap